jponttuset/seism/README.txt

 To install the package:

-1) Uncompress "SEISM.tgz‚Äù for instance to:
+1) Uncompress "SEISM.tgzÄù for instance to:
    /home/$usr/seism
    This should contain six folders "bsds500", "cvpr2013", "doc", "lib", "results", and "src".

-2) Modify the file root_dir.m to point to the path where the package was extracted (in the example /home/$usr$/seism)
+2) Modify the file seism_root.m to point to the path where the package was extracted (in the example /home/$usr$/seism)

 3) BUILD: For mac64 and linux64 architectures, the library comes pre-built.